protorians/umbra/packages/core/README.md

 ### Signals

 Signals are a powerful event handling system that allows you to create, dispatch, and listen for events in your application.
-The library provides two main interfaces for signals:
+Protorians Core provides two main interfaces for signals:

 - **SignalStack**: A stack-based event system for registering listeners and dispatching events.
 - **SignalController**: A reactive state management system that allows you to track and respond to state changes.